p-duke/bonobos-code-challenge/README.md

 For the frontend display I decided to use React.
 I realize that the instructions just asked for a webpage to list the products and inventory grouped together but I really like using React and wanted to try to create a fun experience for interacting with the data.

-In order to skip spending time configuring webpack and babel I chose to use the 'create-react-app' cli within the rails project.
+In order to skip spending time on configuration I chose to use the 'create-react-app' cli within the rails project.
 I would normally have the React frontend in a completely different repository but thought that would make running this application more challenging and annoying so I kept them together.
 The user experience is meant to be interactive, somewhat similar to what it's like to shop on Bonobos.com with these goals in mind:

 * As a user I can scroll through the exisiting products or navigate to them from the sidebar
 * As a user I can choose my waist size, pant length, and style to see what's currently available in stock
-* After I select all three inventory attributes of a particular product I should see the "count" of how many pairs are available
+* After a user selects all three inventory attributes of a particular product the application will search for that products inventory item and display its availability
-* If I choose another product the other previously selected product sizes will be deselected
+* If the user chooses another product the other previously selected product sizes will be deselected

 __API && Improvements:__
 I chose to use a serializer for the product data to recieve nested inventory data on request with active_model_serializers.
 I also versioned the api by